NEW! Fairfax County remains in Phase One of Reopening. Read more.

 Fairfax RISE (Relief Initiative to Support Employers) is a grant fund that will offer financial assistance to small businesses and nonprofits adversely affected by the Coronavirus shutdowns.
 The grant program will offer up to $20K to qualified small businesses and nonprofits with at least one full-time-employee.
 The grant is expected to open in early June.
 Click here for more info and to sign up at the Fairfax County website to be notified when it is available.

 NEW!
 NOVA EDA is offering FREE Business Resiliency Webinars.
 The next in the series will be New Business Models – Going Digital: What Does it Mean for My Business? on June 5th at 2:00 PM EST. Register online.

 Fairfax County Social Safety Net Nonprofit Sustainability Grants Program: Fairfax County has established a $5 million fund to support 501(c)3 and 501(c)19 nonprofit organizations, whose primary work currently supports social safety net services to vulnerable populations within Fairfax County.

-NEW!
 Have you furloughed or laid off workers, or lost a job yourself, because of COVID-19 restrictions?
 Check out companies now hiring on a new website launched by Fairfax County Economic Development Authority.